GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     It will look like: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/default

 1. From the Credentials dropdown select the name of new created credentials from the Phase 1.

-1. Under "Build Triggers", check "Build Periodically" and enter "* * * * *" in to the "Schedule" field, this will ensure that Jenkins will check our repository for changes every minute.

 1. Click `Save`, leaving all other options with their defaults